foliant-docs/foliantcontrib.apireferences/README.md

 > APIReferences is a successor of APILinks preprocessor with slightly changed configuration syntax and completely rewritten insides.
 APILinks is now deprecated, please use APIReferences instead.

-Preprocessor replaces API *reference*s in markdown files with links to corresponding method description on the API documentation web-page.
+Preprocessor replaces API *reference*s in markdown files with links to the corresponding method description on the API documentation web-page.

 ## What is it for?